Tigge/openant/README.md

 ```

 Navigate to 'http://localhost:8086' and setup a user/org (default org used is 'my-org').
 Then setup a bucket to use (default 'my-bucket') and a API access token (Load Data > API Tokens).

+# Supported ANT-FS Devices

+Any compliant ANT-FS device should in theory work, but those specific devices have been reported as working:

+ - Garmin Forerunner 60
+ - Garmin Forerunner 405CX
+ - Garmin Forerunner 310XT
+ - Garmin Forerunner 610
+ - Garmin Forerunner 910XT
+ - Garmin FR70
+ - Garmin Swim
+ - Garmin vívoactive HR

+Please let me know if you have any success with devices that are not listed here.